How To Freeze Sourdough Bread {includes instructions for refreshing frozen sourdough}

 Why Freeze Sourdough Bread?

-A stash of frozen sourdough bread can be a convenient way to ensure you always have sourdough available when you want or need it.
+A stash of frozen sourdough bread can be a convenient way to ensure you always have sourdough available when you want or need it, even when you have a busy schedule!

 Due to it's long fermentation time, sourdough bread is not a quick process to navigate.
-Working full time, raising kids or just having a lot of social commitments can sometimes mean that baking sourdough bread daily can get a little tricky (although it's not impossible).
+Working full time, raising kids or just having a lot of social commitments can sometimes mean that baking sourdough bread daily can get a little tricky.

+The good news is that sourdough bread freezes exceptionally well!
 Freezing freshly baked sourdough bread means that you can enjoy delicious sourdough anytime - and it will be just like fresh baked (unless it's been in the freezer for a very long time).
+Plus, remember that baking multiple loaves of sourdough at once isn't much more work than just one loaf, so you can eat one now and freeze the rest!
+Bulk fermentation, bulk baking, it's all good!

 How To Freeze Sourdough Bread

-- Place the wrapped sourdough bread into a large zip loc bag.
+- Place the cooled sourdough bread into a large zip loc bag.
 Seal it tightly, removing as much air as possible.

 - If you have a vacuum sealer, use the "seal only" function.
 Sucking all the air out of the bag will squash your sourdough bread.
 It might not recover when you open the bag.